clinicalml/omop-learn/README.md

 ## Contributors and Acknowledgements

-Omop-learn was written by Rohan Kodialam and Jake Marcus, with additional contributions by Rebecca Boiarsky, Ike Lage, Shannon Hwang, Hunter Lang, Christina Ji, and Irene Chen.
+Omop-learn was written by Rohan Kodialam and Jake Marcus, with additional contributions by Rebecca Boiarsky, Justin Lim, Ike Lage, Shannon Hwang, Hunter Lang, Christina Ji, and Irene Chen.

 This package was developed as part of a collaboration with Independence Blue Cross and would not have been possible without the advice and support of Aaron Smith-McLallen, Ravi Chawla, Kyle Armstrong, Luogang Wei, Neil Dixit and Jim Denyer.